-On physical examination, most patients with XLA have very small tonsils and lymph nodes (the glands in your neck).
-This is because most of the bulk of tonsils and lymph nodes is made up of B-lymphocytes.
-In the absence of B-lymphocytes, these tissues are reduced in size.
+Physical examination of most patients with XLA reveals very small tonsils and lymph nodes (glands of the neck).
+This is because most of the bulk of the tonsils and lymph nodes is made up of B lymphocytes.
+In people with XLA the absence

-The diagnosis of XLA should be considered in any boy with recurrent or severe bacterial infections, particularly if he has small or absent tonsils and lymph nodes.
+Diagnosis of XLA or ARA should be considered in patients with recurrent or severe bacterial infections that also have small or absent tonsils and lymph nodes.

 Screening for XLA begins with a blood test that looks for the presence of immunoglobulins, because all of the immunoglobulins (IgG, IgM, and IgA) are absent or exist only in small amounts in most people with XLA.